VioleauPierre/Pro_cyclist_strava_data_analysis/README.md

 ## 1. Creation of a Study Data-frame

-For the study we need to group the data from the dictionnary into data-frame; the first one will contain one row per activity and the second one one row per day.
+To conduct the study, the data from the dictionary needs to be organized into data frames; The first data frame contains one row per activity and the second one one row per day.

 ### 1.1 Base of the Data-frame